pbklink/motif-core/etc/motif-core.api.md

     zenithRank: ZenithEncodedScanFormula.NumericTupleNode | undefined;
     // (undocumented)
     zenithRankSource: string | undefined;
 }

+// Warning: (ae-forgotten-export) The symbol "ScanPublishDataItem" needs to be exported by the entry point public-api.d.ts
+// Warning: (ae-missing-release-tag) "CreateScanDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class CreateScanDataItem extends ScanPublishDataItem {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+    // (undocumented)
+    get scanId(): string;
+}

 // Warning: (ae-missing-release-tag) "CreateScanDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)